jesse1337dev/jesse1337dev.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
+title: >-
-title: Datawhale Shatters the Records!!!  -FREE Enrollement and Prestigious Awards?!!
+  Datawhale Shatters the Records!!!   -FREE Enrollement and Prestigious Awards?!!
 ---

-## “For the learner, with the learner”, Since 2018.
+## “For the learner, with the learner”, Since 2018
- Datawhale remains true to us.
+ #Datawhale remains true to us.